lxxorz/min-rect/README.md

 ## Description

-compute the minimum bounding box (2D)
+Computes the minimum-area oriented bounding rectangle (2D) using the rotating calipers algorithm

 ## How to use